The Psychedelic Experience – How to Prepare the Set & Setting

 Set, Setting & Ceremony

-How space, intention & ceremony lay the groundwork for meaningful mystical experiences
+How space, intention & ceremony lay the groundwork for a meaningful psychedelic experience

-In 21st Century America, the closest thing we have to a ceremonial rite of passage is a Bar Mitzvah or First Communion — yet these efforts have become meaningless and lame — completely insignificant, he argues.
+As a result, in the 21st Century USA, the closest thing most of us have to a ceremonial rite of passage is a Bar Mitzvah or First Communion.
+Yet, these efforts have lost much of their meaning, he argues.

-Ram Dass contends the rite of meaningful ritual can be a helpful role for psychedelics:
+Ram Dass stated that the rite of meaningful ritual can be a helpful role for the psychedelic experience:

 “If we have only the most superficial of ossified religious rituals, it is because these rites of passage no longer provide direct contact with the numinous.
-This is where psychedelics can help.
-But sadly, a first psychedelic experience is much more likely to happen at a noisy party somewhere than in a sacred setting filled with reminders of spirit.
-And that’s a big missed opportunity, for us as a society.”
+This is where psychedelics can help.”

 Benefits of the Mystical Experience

-The science is in — the hippies were onto something.
+The science is in.
+Yes, the hippies were onto something.

-Study after study demonstrates that psychedelics in controlled settings can induce meaningful spiritual awakening with significant psychological benefits.
+In fact, studies show that psychedelics in a controlled setting can lead to a meaningful spiritual awakening with great mental health benefits.

-In one study, 60% of subjects who had never before used psychedelics “had a ‘complete mystical experience’ characterized by experiences such as unity with all things, transcendence of time and space, a sense of insight into the ultimate nature of reality, and feelings of ineffability, awe, and profound positive emotions such as joy, peace, and love,” according to psychology researcher Scott McGreal.
+Psychology researcher Scott McGreal describes one study on people using psychedelics for the first time.
+Most, 60%, “had a ‘complete mystical experience’.
+This was characterized by experiences such as unity with all things, transcendence of time and space, a sense of insight into the ultimate nature of reality.
+What’s more, they also had “feelings of ineffability, awe, and profound positive emotions such as joy, peace, and love.”

 In another 2008 study, 64% of subjects taking psilocybin for the first time said their experience had increased their sense of personal well-being and life satisfaction.

-of people who had a psychedelic experience for the first time experienced emotions of joy, peace, and love
+of people who had a psychedelic experience for the first time felt more joy, peace, and love

 taking psilocybin for the first time said their experience increased their sense of personal well-being